davidrhoden/davidrhoden-basic-netlify/timeline/kicks-atoms-win-in-cyf-mar-2-1979.md

 ---
 title: Kicks, Atoms Win In CYF.
 date: 1979-03-02T19:00:00.000Z
-summary: I think that was my only goal of the season but it was also my birthday.
 excerpt: I think that was my only goal of the season but it was also my birthday.
 category: timeline
 image: /static/img/timeline/cyf-soccer-mar-2-1979.jpg